OsafuAugustine/TMSBrainApp0.1.0/README.md

 ## TMSBrainApp
 TMSBrainApp is an R Package for TMS brain mapping, adopting a Bayesian spatial statistical technique.
+The package houses a shiny user interface, where one could perform Brain mapping in R without writing codes.

 Please, follow the instructions on how to install the package on the R interface.